November 26, 2025

 Higher Compliance and Administrative Costs

-Employers will need to tighten up dismissal procedures, even during probation, to ensure they are “fair” from day one.
+Employers will need to tighten up dismissal procedures, even during probation, to ensure they are “fair” from an earlier start date.
 That will involve more robust documentation of performance, conduct, warnings, reviews, and investigations so there is an audit trail.

 As line managers will be critical to handling probationary issues fairly, more training and oversight will likely be needed together with revising HR policies: existing probation, dismissal, and performance-management frameworks may need to be overhauled.

-Obviously, Day 1 rights create an obligation on the employer to better manage staff issues as they develop and immediately upon work commencing.
+Obviously, qualifying for unfair dismissal rights at 6 months’ service creates an obligation on the employer to better manage staff issues as they develop and almost immediately upon employment commencing.

 Financial Costs

-According to HR professionals, this reform could impose a substantial financial burden: the Government’s own business-impact assessment estimates up to £5 billion a year in costs across companies.
+According to HR professionals, this reform could impose a substantial financial burden: the government’s own business-impact assessment estimates up to £5 billion a year in costs across companies.
 These costs largely come from increased administration, more litigation risk, and more rigorous HR processes.
+That figure was based on Day 1 rights but we can still expect significant additional costs even with this moderated position of 6 months’ qualifying service.

 Mitigation Strategies Employers Can Use